-Using SSH or Putty to remotely access a MySQL server
+Using an SSH tunnel, or Putty, to securely access a remote MySQL server

 mysqldump --host=example.com --user=dbuser -p dbname

 However these data transfers are done unencrypted and uncompressed.
-Perhaps you are security conscious and want your data to be encrypted.
+Perhaps you are security conscious and want your data to be encrypted, or to strictly control which computers can access your database.
 Perhaps it bothers you to run a database over the Internet, and compressing the data seems attractive.

 Securing the connection between MySQL and MySQL Administrator using an SSH tunnel covers this using the Windows PUTTY client.
 SSH in general is a kind of swiss army knife of patching together data connections over the Internet.
 What the article does is lead you through using PUTTY to create a tunnel into your remote server.